nyrahul/linux-kernel-configs/README.md

 | [Ubuntu 18.04.6 LTS](./Ubuntu%2018.04.6%20LTS/5.4.0-1060-aws) | x86_64 | 5.4.0 | N | Y | Y | N | Y |
 | [Ubuntu 20.04.3 LTS](./Ubuntu%2020.04.3%20LTS/5.11.0-1022-aws) | x86_64 | 5.11.0 | N | Y | Y | N | Y |
 | [VMware Photon OS/Linux](./VMware%20Photon%20OS_Linux/5.10.61-1.ph4) | x86_64 | 5.10.61 | N | Y | Y | N | Y |

+> Few LSMs are not stackable.
+For example, AppArmor and SELinux are not stackable.
+If you find that support for both SELinux and AppArmor are available, then only one can be enabled at boot time.

+> BPF LSM is the new kid on the block.
+BPF LSM depends on bpf-helpers and they vary from kernel to kernel.

 # Seccomp Support